A home inspection is a crucial step and often a deciding factor in the sale of homes for the majority of home buyers.

 Since most buyers rely on a home inspection going smoothly as a contingent to buy a home or not, as a seller you want to make sure that you do everything you can to ensure it goes well!

+Remember that all home inspections with find defects, and most of them will be minor.
+Even a good home inspection could have dozens of minor defects (see each state's average here).
 Here are some best practices to help your inspection go as well as possible and get one step closer to selling your home!

 Curb appeal is a major factor in a buyer’s interest in your home.
 As much as people say not to “judge a book by it’s cover” first impressions are influential, they are a subconscious element and create either positive or negative feelings.